jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ---

 Q: Assume I have Match (4/1 ATK/DEF).
 I attack Charlie-27 (1/1).
-When Match strik
+When Match strikes, does Charlie get 4 -1/-1 counters or just 1?
+In other words, are all the negative counters applies, or only enough to stun the character?

+A: Counters are gained all at once.

+Charlie will receive four -1/-1 counters.
+Then he will get stunned (assuming Charlie is 1/1).

 # Creature
 This character cannot be equipped.